Welcome to Trakkit.org

 Creating a boat is the first step required to import data and associate tracks.

-When a new boat is created: - A test track is automatically generated. - A set of sample data is associated with this track.
+When creating a boat for the first time: - A test track is automatically generated. - A set of sample data is associated with this track.

 This allows you to quickly verify the boat’s parameters and visualization.